 You need a proper meal or high-energy food to concentrate on the alpine path back to the car park.
-IMO the hike is in parts even harder because you are no longer secured by your climbing gear.
-When you are leaving the top of the Dragon Wall roughly after 5 minutes is the other highlight the Dragon Hole easily overlooked.
+IMO the hike is, in parts, even harder because you are no longer secured by your climbing gear.
+When you leave the top of the Dragon Wall, roughly after 5 minutes, is the other highlight the Dragon Hole easily overlooked.

 Then continue on the exposed and narrow path for about 2 hours.

 This is the best view of all on the hike back.
 You see other climbers on the via ferrata and on the top of the sharp rock to the left is the suspension bridge we crossed.
 However, it is still an hour back to the parking.

 The alpine path is steep and slippery in parts, and a section was broken off by a landslide.

 It takes less than half an hour now to get back to the parking lot or the restaurant mentioned below.

 My Tips for Mondsee – What to Do After the Via Ferrata

 By chance, we had an excellent dinner after the climb at Gasthof Drachenwand, which you pass by shortly before you reach the car park.

 The food quality and taste were exceptional, and we went there for lunch again and also in autumn.
 I highly recommend reserving a table during the colder time of the year when the beer garden is closed.
 The menu changes seasonally.
 In autumn, there is wild boar goulash available (photo of the dish from our last visit) or venison fillet but vegan too and try the Apfelstrudel or Tiramisu.
 (This is not a paid ad – it is an outstanding restaurant with fast service and attentive staff).